Dennis R. Bell

-Dennis "Tink" Bell (15 July 1934 - 26 July 1959) was a British meteorologist who worked for the then Falkland Islands Dependencies Survey (FIDS).
+Dennis R. "Tink" Bell (15 July 1934 – 26 July 1959) was a British meteorologist who worked for the then Falkland Islands Dependencies Survey (FIDS).
 He accidentally fell and died in a crevasse at King George Island while on an Antarctica mission in 1959, though his remains were not recovered until 2025.

 Early life and career

 Dennis Bell, who was also known as Dennis Tink Bell, was born in 1934 and was the oldest of three siblings.
 He obtained his secondary school education from Harrow County School for Boys.
 After high school, he joined the Royal Air Force for National Service where he received training as a radio operator.
 In 1958, he joined FIDS as a meteorologist and his initial posting was a two-year term at Admiralty Bay, a small United Kingdom research base staffed by about six people, located on King George Island in the South Shetland Islands, approximately 120 kilometres off the northern coast of the Antarctic Peninsula.